Skip to main content

 Standard

-Navigate to "Analyze" > "Sales" > "Customers" and click on the "Standard" top tab.
+Navigate to "Analyze" > "Sales" > "Customers".
 Here, you will find a table that details customer sales information for any period that you select within the global date selector at the top of your page.
 The following metrics are displayed in your customer sales standard table:

 • Number of sales per customer